eanylin/ai-ml-ocp-workshop-m1-guides/kubernetes-overview.md

 * [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
   - Provides declarative updates for Pods and ReplicaSets
   - Used in different scenarios, e.g.
-    - Create a Deployment to rollout a ReplicaSet.
+    - Create a Deployment to rollout a ReplicaSet
-      - ReplicaSet creates Pods in the background and checks the status of the rollout to see if it succeeds or not.
+      - ReplicaSet creates Pods in the background and checks the status of the rollout to see if it succeeds or not
     - Rollback to an earlier Deployment revision if the current state of the Deployment is not stable.
 Each rollback updates the revision of the Deployment.
     - Scale up the Deployment to facilitate more load.
     - Clean up ReplicaSets